mclemente/healthEstimate/README.md

 This module uses code of [Health Monitor](https://github.com/rockshow888/health-monitor), a module for Foundry VTT made by rockshow888 that is licensed under the GPL License.

 ## License
 This module is licensed under the GPL License.
+There's an available version under the MIT License [here](https://github.com/mclemente/healthEstimate/tree/MIT-License).
 This work is licensed under Foundry Virtual Tabletop [EULA - Limited License Agreement for module development](https://foundryvtt.com/article/license/).